MakeSchool-Tutorials/Node-Rotten-Potatoes/P06-Deleting-A-Review/content.md

 $ git push
 ```

-So now it is refactored and all working It ain't pretty though... let's work on that next.
+So now it is refactored and all working It ain't pretty though... more on that in a bit, but first we should make sure we know how to test what we got!